Song Sense Jewelry is donating 10% of all sales to PHAMALY,

-Welcome to my Song Sense Jewelry’s Blog where my job is to help guide you to the many wonderful choices for jewelry you’ll find here, and how each one might speak to you.
+Welcome to my Song Sense Jewelry’s Blog, “Seven Fingers Zero Toes”, where my job is to help guide you to the many wonderful choices for jewelry you’ll find here, and how each one might speak to you.
 And I’ll introduce you to me, the designer.
 When I make a piece I leave an essence of my spirit within it.
 All of my jewelry is made with your comfort in mind.
 No wires hanging out of your necklace to scratch your neck.
 I run my fingers along the beads to make sure they are not sharp.
 In most of my necklaces, I even place small, smooth beads in the back so there’s no irritation behind there.
 All bracelets and necklaces securely connect.
 Most with magnetic clasps, so nothing is likely to fall off.
 The materials I use are high-quality.

 gold filled or gold plated clasps and findings